hendrikbgr/YandexMail-Account-Creator/README.md

 - Python 3.6+

+#### 🟡 WARNING! 🟡

+Accounts can not be accessed via the Web UI!
+Only use IMAP or POP3 to access you emails after the account creation!

 #### Before We get started

-You will need to have access to 2Captcha and some Premium Proxies.
+You will need to have access to 5Sim and some Premium Proxies.

-Get your 2Captcha Access here: [2Captcha](https://2captcha.com?from=11504913)
+Get your 5Sim Access here: [5Sim](https://5sim.net)

 Get cheap Premium proxies here: [Proxy-Cheap](https://app.proxy-cheap.com/r/4l2Djs) You will need Static Residential Proxies

-Once you are registered with both services you need to place your 2Captcha API key into the captcha_config.py file
+Once you are registered with both services you need to place your 5Sim API key into the config.py file

-After that place your proxies in proxy_config.py (ip:port:username:password)
+After that place your proxies in proxies.txt (ip:port)

 Get a copy of the Project.
 Open your Terminal and enter: